 For many travelers, Florida is about fantasy, thanks in no small part to Central Florida's make-believe kingdoms.
 But the northeastern part of the state—you could call it "authentic Florida"—has its own allure, with unspoiled beaches and rivers, historic small towns, and urban arts and culture.

-Northeastern Florida's beaches have wide, shell-strewn expanses of soft sand and breakers
+Northeastern Florida's beaches have wide, shell-strewn expanses of sand, in some places

-just the right height for kids to jump.
-Thanks to the temperate climate and waters warmed by the Gulf Stream, these beaches are a year-round playground—when it's too cold to swim, you can still enjoy surf-fishing or just strolling the shoreline looking for shells and sharks’ teeth.
+firm enough to ride bikes on, and breakers just the right height for kids to jump.
+Thanks to the temperate climate and waters warmed by the Gulf Stream, these beaches are a year-round playground—when it's too cold to swim, you can still enjoy surf-fishing or just riding on the beach, or strolling the shoreline looking for shells and sharks’ teeth.

 Sun and surf aren't the only reasons to explore northeastern Florida, though.
 There's historic St. Augustine and its horse-drawn carriages, Daytona and its classic spring-break flavor, and the Space Coast and its sense of discovery.
 Along the way is an array of little towns—from Fernandina and its shrimp fleets to Micanopy and its antiques stores—that invite quiet exploration.

 There's city life in the northeast, too.
 In the last decade or so, Jacksonville has revitalized its institutions and infrastructure.
-And with the revitalization has come an arts renaissance—from virtuoso productions in the theaters of the Times-Union Center for the Performing Arts to world-class exhibits in the Museum of Contemporary Art.
+And with the revitalization has come an arts renaissance—from virtuoso productions in the theaters of the Times-Union Center for the Performing Arts and the Florida Theatre, to world-class exhibitions in the Museum of Contemporary Art.